AmirMustafa/Google-and-Facebook-Login---MERN-Stack/README.md

 5. In config/keys.js - paste your mongo db atlas url

 ## Review
-Please leave a ⭐ if you love it
+Please leave a ⭐ if you like it

 ## Snippets